Annapurna Base Camp Trek Distance

 Day 5: Chhomrong to Bamboo (Approx. 14 km)

 From Chhomrong, the distance to Bamboo is approximately 14 km, taking about 6-7 hours.
-The trail starts with a descent to Chhomrong Khola and then gradually climbs upwards through heavy forests.
+The trail begins with a descent to Chhomrong Khola and then gradually climbs upwards through heavy forests.

 This track gradually winds its way around the Annapurna Sanctuary, and once reaching Bamboo (2,340 meters above sea level), it is found that the surroundings slowly grow silent and less crowded.